Researcher · New York, NY

 2024

-A Systematic Review of Bureau of Justice Assistance FY14 to FY18 Second Chance Act Evaluations: Final Report
+A Systematic Review of Bureau of Justice Assistance FY14 to FY18 Second Chance Act Evaluations

 With R.M.
 Labrecque et al. · Bureau of Justice Assistance